-A lot of singers think they are taking good care fo their vocal cords, in fact, what they end up doing is to force their vocal cords with each song they are singing.
-You can not think of your vocal cords as muscles, once they start hurting that is and indication fo your body that you are forcing your vocal cords and it is time to stop.
+A lot of singers think they are taking good care of their vocal cords, in fact, what they end up doing is to force their vocal cords with each song they are singing.
+You can not think of your vocal cords as muscles, once they start hurting that is an indication from your body that you are forcing your vocal cords and it is time to stop.
 Sometimes when you are not sufficiently warmed up and you are also forcing your vocal cords, not only your voice will sound cracked but you will notice that your voice squeaks when singing.

 The throat muscles let you sing as they directly affect the vocal cords.
-For beginner singers, it is fairly usual to have their voice crack up from time to time, as these muscles are not yet developed yet.
+For beginner singers, it is fairly usual to have their voices crack from time to time, as these muscles are not developed yet.
 The bright side is that once these muscles are stronger and better developed that you will get rid of your voice cracks.
-The problem is that your throat muscles will probably hurt fo the first couple of weeks, but this is normal, just like any other muscle on your body when you use it it will hurt once it starts growing.
+The problem is that your throat muscles will probably hurt for the first couple of weeks, but this is normal, just like any other muscle on your body when you use it it will hurt once it starts growing.